-Please visit our online Pre-lodgement portal and follow the prompts to lodge your application and book your pre-lodgement meeting.
+Please visit our online Pre-lodgement portal and follow the prompts to lodge your application.

 Please note that the last pre-lodgement meeting for this calendar year is 16 December 2020.
 Any fresh applications made after 2 December 2020 and applications still awaiting allotment of a time slot beyond 16 December 2020, would be carried over to pre-lodgement meetings that would restart from 12 January 2021.